fireae/coreVM/docs/source/ir_reference.rst

 Type Definition Syntax
 ======================

-Type definitions come after metadata definition.
-Each definition start with the `"type"` keyword, followed by a pair of curly braces that surround a set of type fields.
+Each type definition start with the `"type"` keyword, followed by a pair of curly braces that surround a set of type fields.
 Each type field is defined by the type of the field plus the identifier of the field.
 Type fields are separated by semicolons.

 Example: